Every fall a single cricket manages to get into my basement.

 “What do you think happens to us after we die?”
 Finley asked Merton, with all the quiet seriousness and deep piety that only a novice monk can summon.
 “What do you think about the Kingdom of Heaven?”

 Merton burst into laughter.
-“Well one thing’s for sure,” he said.
+“Well one thing’s for sure,” he said to the young monk.
 “There sure won’t be much of you there!”

-Finley was taken aback, saved only perhaps by the twinkle in Merton’s eye.
-Only slowly did Finley come to understand the brilliant mastery of Merton’s single, koan-like retort.
-A response that completely punctured the pious religiosity and self-important ego-identification this young novice brought to the monastery, like all his peers.
-His outer shell of social identity and psychological security seeking some kind of safe escape into purity, solitude, mystical oneness with the Divine, whatever.
+Finley was taken aback, saved only by the twinkle in Merton’s eye.
+Only slowly did Finley come to understand the brilliant mastery of Merton’s single, koan-like response.
+A response that completely punctured the pious religiosity and self-important ego-identification the young novice brought to the monastery, like all his peers.
+The outer shell of social identity and psychological security that had been seeking some kind of escape into purity, solitude, mystical oneness with the Divine, whatever.
 All that needed to die, Merton was saying.
 And was going to die, in fact.
 So, get over yourself, young monk.
 The sooner the better.

 At that same retreat I attended with Finley he said something I have thought about often in my life since.
 He was talking about the universal human condition, our mortality, and all the crazy things we do to avoid thinking about that and living as if we were something special because we were good, or religious, or hard-working, whatever.
-“Our horses are all hitched to a hole six feet in the ground,” he said.
+“Look,” he said, “our horses are all hitched to a hole six feet in the ground.”
 And he went on to talk about the urgency we should thus be feeling about getting it right: our perceptions, our consciousness, as we live our daily lives.
-And Finley sat there behind his desk and grinned and watched all us pious, earnest, spiritual seekers squirm a little in our seats as the vivid, inescapable truth of all that sank in just a little deeper.
-In case we thought we were special, or immortal.
+And then Finley sat there behind his desk and grinned and watched all us pious, earnest, spiritual seekers squirm a little in our seats with the vivid, grounding, inescapable truth that we would all be skeletons some not so distant day.
+Just in case we thought we were special.
+Or immortal.

-So here’s to two of my favorite spiritual directors: the cricket in my basement, and the famous hermit Merton, who has been one of my own most effective, and delightful guides.
-I am grateful for the teachings, and the reminders of both these creatures, as my own horses draw me closer to the portal of nothing, and of everything.
+So here’s to two of my favorite spiritual directors.
+The cricket in my basement, and the famous hermit Merton, who has been one of my own most helpful, persistent, and delightful guides.
+I am grateful for his writings, the twinkle in his religious eye, and his reminders of our sacred nature when we get too caught up by our mortal package.
+His good-hearted wisdom shows up at just the right time in my life, at the darnedest times, while my own horses draw me closer to the great portal of nothing that is also the portal of everything.